AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 .. code-block:: bash

-    cd ~/AI4Finance
+    cd ~/ai4finance
     cd ./FinRL
-    git checkout -b select_region
+    git checkout -b branch_xxx

-where select_region is a new branch name.
+where branch_xxx is a new branch name.
 In this branch, we revised config.py.

 Step 5: Creating Commits and PRs/MRs